TomasVotruba/tomasvotruba.com/packages/blog/config/data/2018/2018-03-01-new-in-symplify-3-4-improvements-in-easy-coding-standard.md

 ---
 id: 79
-title: "New in Symplify 3: 4 Improvements in EasyCodingStandard"
+title: "New in Symplify&nbsp;3: 4&nbsp;Improvements in EasyCodingStandard"
 perex: |
     What is new in Easy Coding Standard 3?
     Nice diffs for fixable sniffs, smart excluding, support for sniff warnings and one more...